 Overall, I’d say the benefits of maintaining Aeroplan status are worth the effort.
 But I imagine that many Aeroplan members already have 25K Status, and won’t need to use this method to qualify – at least not right now.

-Over the past year, there have been tons of other ways to achieve Aeroplan status for free, without flying.
+Over the past few years, there have been tons of other ways to achieve Aeroplan status for free, without flying.

-Perhaps the biggest opportunity was the Travel at Home promotion in Spring 2020, when the travel industry was at its lowest point with the COVID-19 pandemic at its worst.
-Members could earn the old Altitude Prestige 25K status by earning 50,000 Aeroplan miles between mid-April and the end of May.
+Going further back, there was the Travel at Home promotion in Spring 2020, when the travel industry was at its lowest point with the COVID-19 pandemic at its worst.
+Members could earn the old Altitude Prestige 25K Status by earning 50,000 Aeroplan miles between mid-April and the end of May.